Posted - October 2, 2011 | May 11, 2012 | Updated August 4, 2015

-Deadman was acrobat (as in flying trapeze acrobat) Boston Brand.
+Deadman was a circus acrobat named Boston Brand.
 Killed by persons unknown during a performance on the big top, Brand finds himself still earthbound (at least most of the time) and invisible.
 The only way Brand can make himself "felt" in the land of the living is by possessing people.
 Obviously he doesn't hang out on our side all of the time as he gives Swamp Thing an informal tour of the afterlife.
 In spite of his supernatural state Boston is quite the joker and manages to lighten the heavy panels - he's a really good choice for this issue.

-As an example of the more foreboding afterlife characters in the DC Universe just check out these two : the Phantom Stranger and DC's most powerful character .
+As an example of the more foreboding afterlife characters in the DC Universe just check out these two : the Phantom Stranger and the Spectre.
 Nothing much is known about the Phantom Stranger except that he is very ancient and very mysterious.
-The Spectre is the Spirit of Vengeance - it's not a moniker, its actually a position within the DC Universe.
+The Spectre is the Spirit of Vengeance - it's not a moniker, it's actually a role within the DC Universe.
 The Spectre was created by God or the Universe to maintain some kind of cosmic balance.
 He can only do so through a human host.
 These days its Crispus Allen, before Allen it was Hal Jordan; during the time period of this story the host is Jim Corrigan - this would explain the "inside" joke between the Spectre and the Phantom Stranger in this annual.